grosser/tic_tac_toe/Readme.md

-Play Tic-Tac-Toe using Curses(full-screen-commandline app)
+Play Tic-Tac-Toe using Curses(full-screen-commandline app) vs humans or AI
 More of an example app.